DarthKilroy/8ball.blog/_tabs/about.md

 I'm a tech support worker in a call center, mostly doing L1 work — that means I'm usually the first person someone talks to when their stuff breaks.
 I also mess around with Linux, tinker with my Steam Deck, and spend a lot of time googling problems no one else seems to write about.

-I'm neurodivergent, which definitely colors how I approach tech — and how tech sometimes doesn't play nice in return.
+I'm neurodivergent, which definitely changes how I approach tech — and can cause tech to not play nice in return.
 So if you ever feel like the usual advice doesn't quite work for your brain?
 Yeah, same.

 ---